DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 -------------------------------------------------------------------------------

-If you did not clone the SystemC repository, you will need to unpack the downloaded reference release of SystemC 2.3.4 into into the directory `$DEMO/systemc-2.3.4`.
+If you did not clone the SystemC repository, you will need to unpack the downloaded reference release of SystemC 2.3.4 into the directory `$DEMO/systemc-2.3.4`.

 As a sanity check, you ought verify that the SystemC `README` file `$DEMO/systemc-2.3.4/README.md` was correctly emplaced, amongst